Discover 5 Best Iconic Temples the exotic Temples in Bali

 3. Taman Saraswati Temple

 Taman Saraswati temple is a holy place for Hindus in Bali.
 According to its name, this temple is the place of worship of Goddess Saraswati (Goddess of Knowledge).
 Taman Saraswati Temple is one of the popular tourist attractions in the central area of Ubud.
 The architect of Pura Taman Saraswati Ubud is by Mr. I Gusti Nyoman Lempad.
-While the construction of the Saraswati temple at the behest of Prince Ubud Cokorda Gede Agung Sukawati.
-Mr. I Gusti Nyoman Lempad is a sculpture artist and architect.
+While the construction of the Saraswati temple was at the behest of Prince Ubud Cokorda Gede Agung Sukawati.
+Mr I Gusti Nyoman Lempad is a sculpture artist and architect.
 In 1951 the construction of Pura Taman Saraswati began and the construction was completed in 1952.

 4. Uluwatu Temple

-Uluwatu Temple has status of a Sad Kahyangan Jagat Temple or a supporting axis of the Bali island’s wind.
+Uluwatu Temple has the status of a Sad Kahyangan Jagat Temple or a supporting axis of the Bali island’s wind.
 Location of the temple is on a rock hill with a height of about 97 meters above sea level.
-Since the temple positioned on a rock hill it makes all tourists who come to visit not only enjoy the sacred and religious atmosphere, but also beautiful and unique scenery.
+Since the temple is positioned on a rock hill it makes all tourists who come to visit not only enjoy the sacred and religious atmosphere but also the beautiful and unique scenery.
 The location of the Uluwatu Luhur temple is precisely in Pecatu village, South Kuta District, Badung Regency, Bali.

 5. Besakih Temple

 Besakih Temple or Pura Agung Besakih is a place of worship for Hindus in Bali.
-Besides, you will find out not only one temple, but many temples.
-Therefore, Besakih Temple regarded as the largest temple in Indonesia.
+Besides, you will find out not only one temple but many temples.
+Therefore, Besakih Temple is regarded as the largest temple in Indonesia.
 The location of Besakih Temple is in Besakih Village, Rendang District, Karangasem Regency, Bali.
 Situated on the southwestern slopes of Mount Agung, Bali´s Volcano, it gives a picturesque setting for photographers and amateurs alike.
 More than 1,000 years old and 1,000 metres high, the temple features a unique compound that comprises around 86 temples.
 Including the main Pura Penataran Agung, the Great Temple of State, and 18 other temples.